ASSISTANT DIRECTOR FOR YOUTH AND YOUNG ADULT MINISTRY: CATHOLIC CENTER

 This job description provides a general overview of the duties and responsibilities associated with the position, but it is not an exhaustive list of all tasks and qualifications required.
 Reasonable accommodations can be made for individuals with disabilities to perform the essential functions.
 Other duties of similar nature or level of difficulty may also be required.
 You should be aware that your employment with the Archdiocese of Las Vegas constitutes AT WILL employment.
 As a result, both the Diocese and you are free to terminate the employment relationship at any time.
 This description is not intended to create a contractual agreement and is subject to change.
 For further information, please refer to the Diocese of Las Vegas Employee Handbook as the governing document for all employee matters.

-JOB TITLE: Administrative Assistant REPORTS TO: Director of Vocations FLSA: Full time; Non-Exempt Employee
+JOB TITLE: Music Minster REPORTS TO: Director of Music FLSA: Part time; Non Exempt Employee

 ESSENTIAL JOB FUNCTIONS: